-Deep spirituality, rich traditions, one with nature and fleecing Californians of $100,000,000,000.
+Deep spirituality, rich traditions, mother earth and fleecing Californians of $100,000,000,000!!!

+Californians have been preyed upon by Native American tribal casinos for over 3 decades.
+Unlike Nevada casinos, California Native American tribal casinos are on federally recognized tribal reservations and therefore have the protection of and often take refuge behind “sovereignty.”
+Laws that apply off Native American tribal reservations do not apply on Native American tribal reservations.
+California Native American tribes do not pay state or federal taxes on their massive gambling revenues.
 California Native American tribal casinos are policed by their own Tribal Gaming Commissions with very little oversight from the state.
 The Tribal Gaming Commissions are often tribal members with an inherent interest in the casino's profits.
 The Tribal Gaming Commission's primary purpose is to ensure the fairness and integrity of the casino games for the players.
-This is the proverbial "fox in charge of the henhouse."
-Tribal Gaming Commissions are the only recourse players have who have been cheated by California Native American tribal casinos.
+This is the proverbial "fox in charge of the henhouse" scenario.
+Tribal Gaming Commissions are the only recourse players have who have been cheated by a California Native American tribal casino.

 For years the Pechanga Band of Indians have been participating in one of the most egregious examples of corruption within Native American tribes by creating their own kangaroo court to arbitrarily disenroll tribal members as is detailed on the website www.OriginalPechanga.com.
 The fewer tribal members means more per capita income for the remaining tribal members.
 The corruption within Native American tribal gaming predates the IGRA of 1988 and goes all the way back to the tribal bingo parlors of the 1970s.